Shubham-Jaiswal-838/Carousel-Task-3/README.md

-# Carousel-Task-3
+# Carousel-Task 3
-A Carousel with left, right &amp; dots controls.
+A Carousel with left, right & dots controls.
+## HOW TO RUN THE CODE
+just click on GREEN BUTTON (WRITTEN CODE),